 Laura starts a new job as a typist/secretary in a 1950s-styled office.
 There’s really no point to these office scenes except to show that Laura’s co-worker Jane (played by Carol Anne Watts) appeared in a prior nonsensical hallucinatory type scene where Laura imagined herself as a terror victim in a 1950s-styled horror movie.
 Jane appears in this imaginary horror flick and tells Laura, “Don’t be afraid.”

 Why did Laura and Cody abruptly and secretly move to California?
 It’s because Laura is living in fear of her abusive ex-husband Scott (voiced by Matt Lovell), who is never seen in the movie but is heard on the phone when he makes menacing calls to Laura.
 Scott’s physical and emotional abuse of Laura, which Cody has witnessed, is the main reason why Laura divorced Scott.

 Laura has sole custody of Cody, but Scott has visitation rights.
 Laura has decided she wants to go into hiding because she doesn’t want Scott to see her and Cody anymore.
 Somehow, Scott finds out Laura’s new phone number.
 And when Scott calls her, she’s horrified and hangs up immediately before any conversation can happen.

 Soon afterward, Laura’s mother (voiced by Nancy O’Fallon) calls.
 Laura tells her mother (who doesn’t have a first name in the movie) that Scott called Laura just a few minutes earlier.
-And then, Laura’s mother admits that she went against Laura’s wishes to keep her new phone number a secret, and she gave Laura’s new phone number to a few people.
+And then, Laura’s mother admits that she went against Laura’s wishes to keep Laura’s new phone number a secret, and she gave Laura’s new phone number to a few people.
 Scott could’ve have gotten the phone number from one of those people.

 Laura scolds her mother for this breach of trust.
 And now, Laura fears that Scott might be coming to California for a confrontation.
 Laura’s mother says to her: “He just wants to talk to you.
 He feels so bad.”

 Laura replies, “I don’t care how he feels.
 I don’t know how you can speak to him after what he did.
 You’re supposed to be on our side.
 Grandma would be!”